mukul74/MNIST-MLOPS-AWS-MONGODB/README.md

 # MNIST Classification with FastAPI

-A lightweight FastAPI-based service for loading, training, and predicting on the MNIST dataset.
+A lightweight FastAPI-based service for loading, training, and predicting on the MNIST dataset and an attempt to use End2End MLOPS.

 ## Features